 Project summary and overall goal (provided by the Delivery Team)

 Our delivery system is a novel peptide-modified AAV identified by high-throughput screening.
-Our in vivo validation data indicate that this virus can be used to efficiently deliver reporter transgenes to neurons and astrocytes in the CNS in C57BL/6 mice and BALB/cJ mice.
+Our in vivo validation data indicate that this virus can be used to efficiently deliver reporter transgenes to neurons astrocytes, or CNS endothelial cells in the CNS of C57BL/6 mice and BALB/cJ mice.

 Delivery system details